-The Mahoningtown Public School, also known as the Mahoning School, was built in 1893 in the Mahoningtown section of southern New Castle, Lawrence County, Pennsylvania.
+The Mahoningtown Public School, also known as the Mahoning School, was built in 1893 in the Mahoningtown section of southern New Castle, Pennsylvania.
 It stood on North Cedar Street where it intersects with East Madison Avenue.
-It replaced a school built back in 1838 in the northern part of Mahoningtown.
+It was located right next door to the Mahoningtown Presbyterian Church, which erected and opened a new building in early 1902.
+The new school replaced an older one built back in 1838 in the northern part of Mahoningtown.
 The new Cedar Street schoolhouse served the children of the local residents, mostly Italian immigrants who spoke very little English.
 At the time Mahoningtown was a separate municipality and did not officially become the Seventh Ward of New Castle until 1898.

 In 1906 a new heating system was installed and a four-room annex, designed by architect W.G.
 Eckles, was built alongside the school to accommodate the increase of the student population.
 By the start of the Great War (World War I) in 1914 the school was home to about 600 children of all grades.
 At that time another annex, known as the Woods Building, was purchased for additional classroom use.
 By late 1914 school officials were planning further upgrades and improvements to the school.

 However, before that could happen, the worst case scenario took place.
 On the night of Saturday, January 29, 1915, a raging fire swept through the main portion of the school and gutted the entire structure.
 Inadequate fire protection services in Mahoningtown led to a delay that might have saved the main school building from becoming a total loss.
 The adjoining four-room annex building suffered minor damage as well.